Advice and Products Private Pension – 3rd Pillar

 Actively managed securities solutions:

 Specialized portfolio managers take steps to maximize your returns for the long term.
-Select from four broadly diversified solutions, which differ mainly by their equity component.
+Select from five broadly diversified solutions, which differ mainly by their equity component.

 Indexed securities solutions:

 Here, investments are made in investment funds that very precisely replicate the indices and hence the performance of the respective markets.
-Select from three cost-effective solutions with different equity components.
+Select from four cost-effective solutions with different equity components.